If there was such a list, I'd put Amsterdam Pride at the top.

 What is most incredible here is the crowd.
 It really feels like the whole city is here celebrating, not just the gays.
 You'll see young, old, families with their kids, straight couples, gay couples, old people.
 This is the real power of this event - it is not 'us' and 'them'.
 This is 'all of us' and it's something pretty unique among all the pride events where for whatever reason (and probably mostly security these days) the emphasis seems on separating, rather than uniting the crowds.
 Whether this will at some point change in the future, giving way to security fears in this Europe that is rattled by Islamic terrorism remains to be seen, but it would be a real shame if we were to lose this open and heartwarming celebration of city-wide diversity.

-After all the floats have passed (and there were 80 of them this year!), the flotilla of private boats that have diligently remained on the side of the canals until then, is unleashed to continue the celebrations.
+After all the floats have passed (and there are more than 80 usually!), the flotilla of private boats that have diligently remained on the side of the canals until then, is unleashed to continue the celebrations.
 Strangers chat from boat to boat, share wine, food, take pictures - it is amazing how everyone gets into the party mood.
 If the weather is good the boats keep crisscrossing the canals in the golden evening sunshine that seems never to end in Amsterdam's long summer days.

-In 2016 the city hosted Europride (which coincided with Amsterdam Gay Pride's 20th Anniversary) with an amazing party that warmly welcomed hundreds of thousands of people from all over the Netherlands and the world.
-But in all fairness this year we've experienced the same fun and cheers that we witnessed all the times we previously attended, when it was an ordinary Pride - so we'll be travelling back again next year.
-For those well organised, the dates for the next edition are already known and the famous canal parade will take place on Saturday 5th August 2017.
+A few years ago, in 2016 the city hosted Europride (which coincided with Amsterdam Gay Pride's 20th Anniversary) with an amazing party that warmly welcomed hundreds of thousands of people from all over the Netherlands and the world.
+But in all fairness this year we've experienced the same fun and cheers that we witnessed all the times we previously attended, when it was an ordinary Pride.

 Of course the celebrations continue well into the night - and beyond.
-In 2016 the main after party on the Saturday night was FunHouse, hosted at the Gashouder & WesterUnie by the same crowd that brings you the mythic Rapido Party which also featured with an unmissable event at the unique Paradiso Club on the Sunday.
+Usually the main after party on the Saturday night is FunHouse, hosted at the Gashouder & WesterUnie by the same crowd that brings you the mythic Rapido Party which also featured with an unmissable event at the unique Paradiso Club on the Sunday.
 For those who can't stop partying there is also a Rapido-After event back at the Westerunie.
 Rapido is a stalwart of the Amsterdam gay scene and anyone who's attended one of their regular parties will understand why.
-And if you really can't wait until the next Pride, then check the next Rapido event here.

 But there is also a huge number of other parties being organised - the choice is immense, from Bear Necessity to various fetish parties.
 Or you can join the various street parties around town.